KeithWilliamsGMIT/Data-Representation-And-Querying-Project/README.md

 + [neo4j-flask](https://github.com/nicolewhite/neo4j-flask)

 ##### Known Bugs
-+ Only the 20 most recent posts will be loaded after writing a new post or pressing the load button.
++ Only the twenty most recent posts will be loaded after writing a new post or pressing the load button.
+This is due to a hardcoded limit in value in a query.
++ Sometimes get duplicates in the feed.
++ The users widget does not seperate users into rows wich causes them to misalign when the web console is opened in the browser.
 + The current user appears in the followers and following list in other users profile's with a follow option.

 #### Deployment Stage